 - WIC Shopper App – Recipes – Find recipes that incorporate WIC foods.
 Access from your computer, or on your tablet or Smartphone using the WIC Shopper app that also comes in handy when you are shopping for WIC foods at the grocery store.

 Play Every Day

 The Fit WIC Activity resources are your guide to having fun with your child.
 The main idea is to play and be active everyday!
-Teaching play skills that support her growth and development and giving her opportunities to practice and improve her jump shot.
+Teaching play skills that support their growth and development and give them opportunities to practice and improve their jump shot.
 Fit WIC also promotes getting to know places in your community where you can be active with your family.
-Build a lifetime love of being active - You got this mom!
+Build a lifetime love of being active - You got this!